Perguntas Frequentes - Portuário

 - Support to Offshore

 - Support to platform and FPSO construction

 - Support to LNG terminals

-Created by Law 3.381/58, the FMM’s purpose is to promote the renewal, expansion, and replacement of the national merchant fleet, and to support the development of the naval industry in Brazil.
-The Merchant Navy Fund’s resources come from fees charged in the customs clearance process, money budgeted by the General Budget of the Union, and interest, commissions, and other revenues resulting from the investment of the Fund’s resources.
+Created by Law 3.381/58, the purpose of the Merchant Marine Fund (FMM) is to promote the renewal, expansion, and replacement of the Brazilian merchant fleet, and to support the development of the naval industry in the country.
+The FMM’s resources come from fees charged in the customs clearance process, money budgeted by the General Budget of the Union, and interest, commissions, and other revenues resulting from the investment of the fund’s resources.

 The Ultratug Group is a subsidiary of the Ultramar Group, based in Chile, and it is comprised of the following divisions (for more information, visit www.ultramar.cl):